dwaite/multipass/draft-waite-multipass-retrieval.md

 Multipass is a system intended for an organization to issue credentials unilaterally, where other organizations can evaluate credentials without having a relationship to the issuing party.
 This is accomplished by leveraging a software agent, which allows this exchange to be done in a manner that is able to respect user privacy and support informed decisions around disclosure.

-This specification provides a mechanism to retrieve single-use tickets, which bundle cryptographically secure credentials in a non-correlatable, selectively disclosable manner.
+This specification provides a mechanism to retrieve single-use containers, which bundle cryptographically secure credentials in a non-correlatable, selectively disclosable manner.

 ---
 middle